 All Irish surnames have underlying meanings that can be traced back to their fullest points when the names first appeared in a Gaelic form.
 The name McDonogh originally appeared in Gaelic as Mac Donnchadha, which means son of Donnchadh or son of Donagh.

 The surname McDonogh was first found in County Cork (Irish: Corcaigh) the ancient Kingdom of Deis Muin (Desmond), located on the southwest coast of Ireland in the province of Munster, where they held a family seat from ancient times.

-Important Dates for the McDonogh family
+Early History of the McDonogh family

 This web page shows only a small excerpt of our McDonogh research.
 Another 88 words (6 lines of text) covering the years 1698, 1746, 1728, 1746, 1779, 1850, 1878 and 1916 are included under the topic Early McDonogh History in all our PDF Extended History products and printed products wherever possible.